Cumulocity-IoT/cumulocity-xdk-agent/README.md

 The XDK agents supports device registration as described here: https://cumulocity.com/guides/rest/device-integration/

-After successful registration - vales for MQTTUSER, MQTTPASSWORD are received and saved in `config.txt` - the XDK restarts automatically.
+After successful registration - vales for `MQTTUSER`, `MQTTPASSWORD` are received and saved in `config.txt` - the XDK restarts automatically.
-After restarting the agent uses values for MQTTUSER, MQTTPASSWORD to connect to C8Y and runs in OPERATION mode.
+After restarting the agent uses values for `MQTTUSER`, `MQTTPASSWORD` to connect to C8Y and runs in OPERATION mode.
 In this mode configured sensor measurements are sent to C8Y.

 Commands can be send from the Cumulocity App Devicemanagement to change the sensor speed, toogle an LED or switch on/off sensors, see https://www.cumulocity.com/guides/users-guide/device-management/#shell